The full title of this book by Michael Gerber is

 Get To Know Me

-Paul Simister is a business coach who helps business owners who are stuck or struggling with disappointing marketing, to get unstuck.
+Paul Simister is a business coach who helps business owners who are stuck or struggling, to get unstuck.
 You can then start attracting, converting and keeping more customers.

-If your business is based in the UK and you feel stuck, get a Business SOS consultation for up to 2 hours (please click) with me to get you unstuck.
+If your business is based in the UK and you feel stuck, get a Business SOS consultation (please click) with me to get you unstuck.

 Don't forget to download and read my FREE Report - The SIX Steps PROFIT Formula: The Simple Rules That Every Small Business Owner Needs To Know available to download at Six Steps Report